The Road to the Closest Point is Paved by Good Neighbors: Nearest-neighbor graph via

 \subsubsection{An improved query time}

 One can improve the query time even further by slicing the graphs.
 We point this out as an indication that the above scheme is probably not optimal, although the suggested scheme is a bit involved.

-The basic idea is to use the intuition from the previous analysis -- the length of edges used by the walk is exponentially decreasing till you get close to the query.
+\begin{lemma} \lemlab{multi:graphs} The query time of \thmref{main_wspd} can be improved to $O( \log \spread + \tfrac{1}{\eps^d} \log \tfrac{1}{\eps})$. \end{lemma} \begin{proof} The basic idea is to use the intuition from the previous analysis -- the length of edges used by the walk is exponentially decreasing till one gets close to the query.
 We can thus use this by limiting the algorithm to use only edges that are roughly in the current resolution.
 If these edges provide no improvement, the algorithm moves down to a lower resolution.